wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 :align: center
 :name: FSHD

-Shows the protein-coding gene _FRG1_ and its 23 paralogs in CHM13.
+The protein-coding gene _FRG1_ and its 23 paralogs in CHM13.
 Only 9
 were found in the previous assembly (GRCh38).
 Genes are drawn larger than their actual size, and the "_FRG1_" prefix is omitted for brevity.
 All paralogs are found near satellite arrays. _FRG1_ is involved in